mijo2/Navigation-RL/Report.md

 ### Goal

 The goal is to collect as many yellow bananas as possible while avoiding blue bananas.
+The more the yellow bananas and the fewer the blue bananas, the more the score of the agent in an episode

 ### Rewards